-Now that summer is over and we've had that reboot of the reboot of SPIDER MAN, I thought I'd revisit that film from only ten years ago callled SPIDER-MAN 2.
+INTO THE SPIDERVERSE was the #`1 film over the weekend, and we've had that reboot of the reboot of SPIDER MAN (which was also great), I thought I'd revisit that film from only ten years ago callled SPIDER-MAN 2.
 Many

 of the critics thought that the second film was superior to the first - but I had the alternative opinion the

 second film dropped the ball.
 Although the villain and villain's plan were much better in

 SPIDER-MAN 2 (probably what the critics were responding to) the film managed to

 puncture any dramatic situation that great villain created.
 The first film was filled with

 dramatic tension and unresolved conflicts that continued to simmer under the surface.

 Tension is *unresolved* conflict that is still present in the scene.
 Once you resolve the